vanguardbackup/docs/backup-tasks.md

    - Review your settings and save the backup task
    - You'll be redirected to the backup tasks overview, where you can run the task immediately if desired

+If you don't specify any notification streams, you will still be notified via your account email of any backup failures.

 ## Managing Backup Tasks

 ### Paused Backups
-Backup Tasks that are paused will not be scheduled and cannot be run manually.
+Backup Tasks that are paused will not be scheduled and cannot be run manually in any circumstances.

 ### Backup Task History
-A log is created for every backup task execution, regardless of its outcome, providing a comprehensive audit trail.
+A log is created for every backup task execution, regardless of its outcome helping to provide detailed information about each run.

 ## Automated Triggering via Webhook

 Each Backup Task can be triggered using a secure webhook URL.
-This feature allows for flexible integration with external systems such as CI/CD pipelines.
+This feature allows for flexible integration with external systems such as CI/CD pipelines for running a backup task when you need to.

 ### Where is it?

 The webhook URL can be found by clicking the 'View Webhook URL' button located on the 'Backup Tasks' page.
 Click the button to bring up the modal.

 For security, tokens can be re-generated per Backup Task.
 You will find an option to do this in the modal.
+In addition, the modal also displays the last time a successful request was sent to the webhook endpoint.

 ### Webhook Request Details